8 Simple Tips To Go Green & Natural in Your Yard & Garden

-Today my friends, I have some simple ideas and suggestions to help you go green in your yard and garden.
+I have some simple ideas and suggestions to help you in going green in your yard and garden.
 This will help the environment, your health and your family’s health and well-being.
 We all want beautiful gardens and yards but, sometimes if seems like such an endless, costly, and overwhelming chore.
 These tips will save you money, time, energy, and most importantly they will help save our planet.

 1. Leave those grass clippings in your yard.
 They will decompose and return valuable nutrients to the soil.

-2. Use only the least-toxic pesticide or even better use natural products and organic that can control bugs such as:
+2. Use only the least-toxic pesticide or even better use natural products and organic insect control:

-- food grade diametheous earth D.E. as a crop dust on any yard or garden plants right up to harvest.
+- Food grade diametheous earth D.E. as a crop dust on any yard or garden plants right up to harvest.
 There is no chemical activity, so it is completely safe.
 It will kill hard-bodied insects, and it also kills soft-bodied larvae with no harm to you or the environment.
-(Click Here to order)

 3. Use non hazardous components to ward off pests such as planting: